apache/shardingsphere/README.md

 ![Roadmap](https://shardingsphere.apache.org/document/current/img/roadmap.png)

-## How to Build and Setup Your Local Dev Environment:
+## How to Build Apache ShardingSphere:

-### Build Apache ShardingSphere

-Check out our Wiki section for details on how to build ShardingSphere, the ShardingSphere-UI, and a full guide on how to get started and setup your local dev environment [at this link](https://github.com/apache/shardingsphere/wiki).
+Check out [Wiki](https://github.com/apache/shardingsphere/wiki) section for details on how to build Apache ShardingSphere and a full guide on how to get started and setup your local dev environment.

 ## Landscapes